esling/esling.github.io/_pages/atiam-ml-11-deep-learning.md

 ## 8.4 - Classification

 <div markdown = "1">

+Concretely, for each example in the the labeled training dataset, we forward propagate the example to obtain the activation of the hidden units.
+This transformed representation is used as the new feature representation with which to train the softmax classifier.

 Finally, complete the code to make predictions on the test set (testFeatures) and see how your learned features perform!
 If you've done all the steps correctly, you should get an accuracy of about 98% percent.
 As a comparison, when raw pixels are used (instead of the learned features), we obtained a test accuracy of only around 96% (for the same train and test sets).